kasisto/kai_perf_tools/scripts/README.md

 --n = number of assistants to be created

 This will generate a csv file named assistant.csv.
-The csv can be used on JMeter when testing multiple assistants.
+The csv can be used on JMeter when testing multiple assistants. (kai-random-assist.jmx)

 To create assistant versions: